InventiveMods/inventive-inventory/README.md

 Works with buckets, bowls and bottles as well as tools.
 You can press the Advanced Operation Key (Default: ALT)⚙️ to prevent the stack from refilling.⚙️

+### Item Counter 🔢📊
+Keep track of your resources at a glance!
+The Item Counter sums up all identical items in your inventory and displays the total amount (unit is items or stacks depending on config ⚙️) directly in the hotbar.
+Perfect for builders and miners who want to know exactly how much they have left without constantly opening their inventory.

 **If you have more feature suggestions or found a bug, join our [Discord](https://discord.gg/uycTMfCsfc) or open an issue on the [GitHub Repository](https://github.com/InventiveMods/inventive-inventory/issues)!**